Is It Wrong to Try to Pick Up Girls in a Dungeon?: Anime

+A fifth season of the anime series was announced at an event celebrating the 10th anniversary of the original light novels on November 4, 2023.
+The main staff from previous seasons once again reprise their roles.
+It premiered on October 5, 2024.
+The opening theme for the fourth season is "Shōnen" by Gre4n Boyz, and the ending theme is "Hydrate" by Sajou no Hana.

 After the acquisition of Crunchyroll by Sony Pictures Television, the parent company of Funimation in 2021, Is It Wrong to Try to Pick Up Girls in a Dungeon?, among several Sentai titles, was dropped from the Crunchyroll streaming service on March 31, 2022.

 Video games

-5pb. announced that they are developing a "dungeon action RPG" based on the light novels titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Infinite Combate or DanMachi: Infinite Combate, released on PlayStation 4, PlayStation Vita, Nintendo Switch, and Microsoft Windows on November 28, 2019.
-The PlayStation 4, Nintendo Switch and PC versions was released in North America for August 11, 2020, and Europe for August 7, 2020.
+5pb. announced that they were developing a "dungeon action RPG" based on the light novels titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Infinite Combate or DanMachi: Infinite Combate, released on PlayStation 4, PlayStation Vita, Nintendo Switch, and Microsoft Windows on November 28, 2019.
+The PlayStation 4, Nintendo Switch, and PC versions were released in North America for August 11, 2020, and Europe for August 7, 2020.

-Is It Wrong to Try to Pick Up Girls in a Dungeon?: Memoria Freese or DanMachi: Memoria Freese is a role-playing mobile game for the iOS and Android platforms, released in Japan on June 19, 2017, North America on March 30, 2018 and Europe in 2019.
+Is It Wrong to Try to Pick Up Girls in a Dungeon?: Memoria Freese or DanMachi: Memoria Freese is a role-playing mobile game for the iOS and Android platforms, released in Japan on June 19, 2017, North America on March 30, 2018, and Europe in 2019.
 The game sold over 3 million copies in its first month, and has about 35 million registered users and more than 1 million subscribers as of March 2018.
 The game's earnings are 40% higher in the United States than in Japan.
 Yoshitsugu Matsuoka, the voice actor of Bell Cranell, was recognized as the Guinness World Record holder for "the largest number of lines performed by a single voice actor in a mobile game" with this game in June 2019.
-While the game contains many noncanon stories, it has also seen debuts of several major stories written by the Fujino Ōmori himself, such as prequel stories Argonaut and Astrea Record, which have been credited with expanding the series mythology and world-building.
+While the game contains many non-canon stories, it has also seen debuts of several major stories written by the Fujino Ōmori himself, such as prequel stories Argonaut and Astrea Record, which have been credited with expanding the series mythology and world-building.
+Both of these stories would later be released as light novels.
+On December 27, 2023 Memoria Freese announced that all international services for the game would end by February 28, 2024.

 An action role-playing mobile game titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Battle Chronicle was announced in December 2022.
-It will be released in Q2 2023.
+It was originally planned for release on May 23, 2023, but was delayed to August 24.